FAQs

 Frequently Asked Questions

-How do I join?
+How do I join an executive mentor group?
 What are the necessary steps?

 Start by completing the Become a Member form or contact the EA office at 262-821-3600 or 877-MY GROWTH (877-694-7698) or ea@executiveagenda.com.
 After learning a little about you and your background, you will be introduced to a Group Chair who serves your geographic area.
 The Group Chair will contact you to schedule an in-person discovery meeting to determine if Executive Agenda membership aligns with your professional and personal development plan.